ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Conclusion

 \section{Conclusion}

-In this study, we developed an implementation of Zernike polynomials in Python using JAX and the Jacobi recursion relation.
-Our approach demonstrates a high level of computational accuracy, even for very high mode numbers ($n\geq100$).
-Notably, the CPU version of our code exhibits performance that is approximately ten times faster than other comparable open-source implementations, while maintaining similar accuracy levels.
+In this study, we developed an efficient Python implementation of Zernike polynomials using \texttt{JAX} and the Jacobi recursion relation, achieving high computational accuracy even for very high mode numbers.
+Notably, the CPU version of our code is approximately ten times faster than comparable open-source implementations while maintaining a maximum error of only 2.05e-14 for modes up to $n = 50$.

-Furthermore, we extended our implementation to optimize performance on GPU architectures.
-This optimization resulted in even faster computation times for higher-order polynomials, showcasing the significant advantages of leveraging parallel processing capabilities.
+We developed a separate GPU-optimized version of our implementation, achieving faster computation times for higher-order polynomials through parallel processing.
+GPU performance scales with the number of modes and radial points, as computation is vectorized in both dimensions.
+While the GPU excels at high resolutions, lower resolutions may still be faster on the CPU.
+This flexibility enables our implementation to support both low and high-fidelity simulations on various hardware.

+Our results indicate that this faster and more precise implementation benefits a range of fields, including optics, astrophysics, plasma physics, and other areas that depend on Zernike polynomials for high-performance modeling.
+The increased computational efficiency not only enhances accuracy but also opens up possibilities for real-time applications, making this approach especially valuable in scenarios demanding both speed and precision with high resolutions.

-The integration of JAX in our Python implementation offers a dual benefit: it provides a high-performance computational framework and facilitates ease of use.
-This is particularly valuable in optimization routines, where the convenience of automatic differentiation for Jacobian calculations is a critical factor.
-The ability to perform efficient and accurate computations while maintaining user-friendly code enhances the overall applicability of our implementation in various scientific and engineering contexts.
+The integration of \texttt{JAX} in our Python implementation provides both high-performance computation and ease of use, especially valuable for optimization routines requiring automatic differentiation for Jacobian calculations.
+This combination of efficiency and user-friendly code broadens the applicability of our implementation across scientific and engineering contexts.
+However, due to the JIT compilation overhead, our algorithm is most effective in applications requiring repeated calculations of multiple Zernike polynomials, with less computational savings for one-off, single-mode evaluations.

-Overall, our work represents a significant advancement in the computational evaluation of Zernike polynomials.
-By combining the robustness of the Jacobi recursion relation with the computational efficiency of JAX, we have created a powerful tool that can be readily incorporated into a wide range of applications, from optical systems analysis to image processing and beyond.
-Future work may explore further optimizations and extensions, potentially incorporating other advanced computational techniques to enhance performance and broaden the scope of applications.
+In summary, our work advances the computational evaluation of Zernike polynomials by combining the robustness of the Jacobi recursion with \texttt{JAX}’s efficiency.
+This tool can be readily applied in various fields, from optical analysis to image processing.
+Future work may explore further optimizations to broaden its scope and improve performance.